-In Barra the 'oda' was held on the 25th September, being the Day of St Barr, the patron saint of the island; in all the other places on 29th September, being the Day of St Michael, the patron saint of horses and of the Isles.
+In Barra the 'oda' was held on the 25th September, being the Day of St. Barr, the patron saint of the island; in all the other places on 29th September, being the Day of St. Michael, the patron saint of horses and of the Isles.

-In Barra the sports were held on 'Traigh Bharra,' Strand of St Barr; in South Uist, on 'Traigh Mhicheil,' Strand of St Michael; in Benbecula, on 'Machair Bhaile-mhanaich,' plain of the townland of the monks; in North Uist, on 'Traigh Mhoire,' Strand of St Mary; and in Harris, on 'Traigh Chliamain,' Strand of St Clement.
+In Barra the sports were held on 'Traigh Bharra,' Strand of St. Barr; in South Uist, on 'Traigh Mhicheil,' Strand of St. Michael; in Benbecula, on 'Machair Bhaile-mhanaich,' plain of the townland of the monks; in North Uist, on 'Traigh Mhoire,' Strand of St. Mary; and in Harris, on 'Traigh Chliamain,' Strand of St. Clement.

-All these places are singularly adapted for man-racing, horseracing, and other sports.
+All these places are singularly adapted for man-racing, horse-racing, and other sports.

-'Oda nan gillean,' race of the youths; 'oda nan each,' race of the horses; 'each oda,' racehorse; 'ramh oda,' 'oda ramh,' oarrace.
+'Oda nan gillean,' race of the youths; 'oda nan each,' race of the horses; 'each oda,' racehorse; 'ramh oda,' 'oda ramh,' oar-race.
+In the Ancient Irish Annals Ennis is called 'Inis Cluan ramh fhoda,' pasture-meadow of the long rowing.
+Probably the Irish 'fhoda,' long, is the Alban 'oda,' race.
+The fh in 'fhoda' is silent.
+If this suggestion be correct, the rendering should be: pasture-meadow of the oar-racing-boat-racing.

-Horse-racing, 'grafand,' pl. 'graifne,' formed part of the sport at the ancient Irish gatherings (Joyce, Social History, II., 462).

-Odharan, Odhran, Odran, Oran, Oran, St Oran; also the name of St Patrick's charioteer.
+Odharan, Odhran, Odran, Oran, Oran, St. Oran; also the name of St. Patrick's charioteer.

-There are several places named after Oran, as 'Killoran' in Colonsay; 'Tiroran,' the land of Oran in Mull.
+There are several places named after Oran, as 'Oransey,' the island of Oran; 'Tiroran,' the land of Oran in Mull.

-The principal burying-ground in Iona is called 'Reilig Odhrain,' the burying-place of Oran.
+The principal burying-ground in Iona is called 'Reilig Odhrain,' the buryingplace of Oran.
 It is also called 'Reilig nan Righ,' the burying-place of the kings.
-The people tell a tradition how this place came to be named after St Oran.
+The people tell a tradition how this place came to be named after St. Oran.
 Versions of the tradition were taken down in places widely apart.

-'Dhuisg carmasg agus connspuinn eadar Calum-cille agus

-Odhran mu dheighinn mathas neamh agus mi-mhathas ifrinn, suamhnas nan saoi agus duamhnas nan daoi.
-Thubhairt Odharan gun cuireadh easan a chuis gu deuchain ann an ionad nan seasamh bonn agus gun reachadh e re tri la agus tri oidhche sios dh'an naigh (ifrimn).
-Fhuaradh uidheam treachaid agus threachaideadh naigh co domhain a sios agus a bha Odhran co ard a suas.
+'Dhuisg carmasg agus connspuinn eadar Calum-cille agus Odhran mu dheighinn mathas neamh agus mi-mhathas ifrinn, suamhnas nan saoi agus duamhnas nan daoi.
+Thubhairt Odharan gu 'n cuireadh casan a chuis gu deuchain ann an ionad nan seasamh bonn agus gu'n reachadh e re tri la agus tri oidhche sios dh'an uaigh (ifrinn).
+Fhuaradh uidheam treachaid agus threachaideadh uaigh co domhain a sios agus a bha Odhran co ard a suas.

-'Chaidh Odhran a sios dh'an uaigh agus lionadh an uaigh thairis air.
+' Chaidh Odhran a sios dh'an uaigh agus lionadh an uaigh thairis air.

-'An ceann nan tri la agus nan tri oidhche thubhairt Calumcille gun robh e iomchaidh sealltain air Odhran, agus chaidh sealltain air mar a thubhradh.
+'An ceann nan tri la agus nan tri oidhche thubhairt Calum-cille gu'n robh e iomchaidh sealltain air Odhran, agus chaidh sealltain air mar a thubhradh.
 Air mosgladh a shul dha thubhairt Odhran:-